 - Store the food container somewhere cool and dry (at less than 80 degrees Fahrenheit or 26.6 degrees Celsius – not on the floor and not somewhere humid like the garage or basement).
 If temperatures exceed 120 degrees Fahrenheit (48 degrees Celsius), after two days, the degradation process will speed up significantly as heat can break down nutrients and cause bacteria to grow.

-- Label your cat’s food with the manufacture date and brand details, expiry date and the date it was opened or stored.
+- It’s best to keep your cat’s food in its original container.
+If you must transfer it, save the label or otherwise record the manufacture date and brand details, expiration date and the date it was opened or stored.

 - Wash the container between use so that there is no contamination with oils from the previous pack of food.